sarahfatima1205/Othello/README.md

 # Othello Game in C

-**ICS_CP_OthelloCrafters** is a console-based implementation of the classic strategy board game Othello (also known as Reversi), developed in the C programming language.
-This project was created by team members: Radhika Agarwal, Reshma Maurya, Nishu Verma, and Sarah Fatima.
+**Othello** is a console-based implementation of the classic strategy board game Othello (also known as Reversi), developed in the C programming language.

 ---